PurpleBooth/whatismyip/README.md

-# What is my ip
+# What is my IP

-I made this tool as a convenient way to get my IPs, be they remote or local.
+A command-line utility for identifying both local and remote IP addresses of your machine.

 ## Usage